limbernie/limbernie.github.io/_posts/2018-03-28-derpnstink-walkthrough.md

 mrderp:x:1000:1000:Mr. Derp,,,:/home/mrderp:/bin/bash
 ```

-Let's see if we can login to Uncle Stinky's account with the password (`wedgie57`).
+Let's see if we can log in to Uncle Stinky's account with the password (`wedgie57`).

 ![screenshot-4](/assets/images/posts/derpnstink-walkthrough/screenshot-4.png)

-During enumeration of Uncle Stinky's account, I discovered the third flag at `/home/stinky/Desktop/flag.txt`.
+During enumeration of Uncle Stinky's account, I discover the third flag at `/home/stinky/Desktop/flag.txt`.

-Enumerating further, I uncovered a conversation between Mr. Derp and Uncle Stinky.
-It appeared that Mr. Derp couldn't login to WordPress and Uncle Stinky has captured some network traffic to assist in troubleshooting the issue.
+Enumerating further, I uncover a conversation between Mr. Derp and Uncle Stinky.
+It appears Mr. Derp can't login to WordPress and Uncle Stinky has captured network traffic to assist in troubleshooting the issue.

 ```
 $ cd ~/ftp/files/network-logs